securefederatedai/openfl/docs/multiple_plans.rst

         fx plan remove -n PLAN.NAME

-    where :code:`NEW.PLAN.NAME` is the FL plan you wish to remove.
+    where :code:`PLAN.NAME` is the FL plan you wish to remove.